hellerve/blog/wip/Lets_Build_a_Quasiquoter.md

 If you’ve ever talked to anyone who likes Lisp, you’ve probably heard that its killer feature is that “code is data”.
 If your eyes—or ears—start to glaze over when someone tries to explain the concept, you’re not alone.
-Still, let me try and make up a short introduction:
+Still, let me try and make a short introduction:

 ```
 (defn adder [x y] (+ x y))